ghfisanotti/iot_cyd_ESP32-2432S028R/README.md

 ## Project Overview

 This project provides a complete solution for deploying a custom IoT device with a display, leveraging the popular CYD ESP32-2032S028R board.
-It demonstrates a full workflow from firmware development with ESPHome, seamless integration with Home Assistant for automation and control, to the creation of a functional and aesthetically pleasing 3D-printed enclosure.
+It demonstrates a full workflow from firmware development with ESPHome, seamless integration with Home Assistant for automation and control, to the creation of a functional 3D-printed enclosure.

+In this case, for the UI in ESPhome I used the recently added support for the LVGL graphics library, that includes drop down menus, meters, buttons, etc., etc.

 ## Features